-If you got your first shot at clinics held at Magnolia High School or East Anaheim Gymnasium, you could either get notice for a second shot at those same locations or at one of the Anaheim super sites.
+If you got your first shot at clinics held at a school or community center, you could either get notice for a second shot at those same locations or at one of the Anaheim POD sites.

-If you don't receive a notification of a second dose appointment from Othena a few days prior to your second dose "due" date, please call the county's hotline at (714) 834-2000 for help.
+If you don't see a second dose appointment on your Othena profile a few days prior to your second dose "due" date, please call the county's hotline at (714) 834-2000 for help.